phact-cmf/Router/docs/en.md

 ## URL reverse - URL generation

-If you added route with name, then you can generate URL by name and provided parameters.
+If you added route with a name, then you can generate URL by name and provided parameters.

 For example, add route: